minprog/uva-prog-ink/10 Materials/40 Week 4/20 Exercises.md

 ### Getting Started

-1. Download and save the [Problem Set 3 code files][1].
+1. Download and save the [Week 4 code files](week4.zip).
-2. Run ps3a.py, without making any modifications to it, in order to ensure that everything is set up correctly.
+2. Run homework4a.py, without making any modifications to it, in order to ensure that everything is set up correctly.
 The code we have given you loads a list of valid words from a file and then calls the `play_game` function.
 You will implement the functions it needs in